 - Mounting: Terminal blocks are mounted in one of three ways:

-- Snapped on the DIN Rail: The DIN rail used for the purpose is made of metal.
+- Snapped on the DIN Rail: The DIN rail used for this purpose is made of metal.
 Terminal blocks are normally mounted on DIN rails such as top-hat rails, miniature top-hat rails, and G32 rails.

 - Mounted on the Printed Circuit Board (PCB): The terminal blocks mounted on the printed circuit boards are sometimes referred to as electronic blocks.
 These terminal blocks feature integrated pins for mounting.
-Sometimes they are plugged into the pinstrip on the printed circuit board.
+Sometimes they are plugged into the pinstripe on the printed circuit board.

 - Fixed with Screws on the panel.

 - Termination Options: The wire connection in the termination blocks is achieved in one of the following ways: